Skip to main content

 • If you have had a baby

-The nurse or doctor will talk with you first, ask you some questions about your health, your past cervical screening results and will explain your choices.
-You may be able to choose how the sample will be collected.
+The nurse or doctor will talk with you first, ask you some questions about your health and your past cervical screening results, and will explain your choices.
+There are now two ways of having a cervical screening test: clinician-collected and a self-collected.

 The Cervical Screening Test is a simple and quick procedure.
 If you have never had a Pap smear or Cervical Screening Test, ask your doctor or nurse to explain what will happen and to show you the speculum.

 You may choose to collect your own sample.
 This is called a self-collected Cervical Screening Test.
-The self-collected cervical screening test is a test that you do after talking to a nurse or doctor.
+The self-collected cervical screening test is done after talking to a nurse or doctor.
+Not everyone is eligible to have a self-collected test (for example, if you have symptoms), so you will need to check with your doctor or nurse.

 The test is simple to do.
-You will be given a red topped tube with a long cotton tip swab in it.
+You will be given a red topped tube with a long cotton tip swab.
 You do the test in a bathroom or other private space.
-You need to wash your hands with soap and water and dry them.
-Remove your underwear, then twist the red cap and take the swab out of the tube.
-Locate the red mark halfway down the swab, part the skin folds at the opening of your vagina and insert the swab into your vagina up to test red mark.
+Wash your hands with soap and water and dry them well.
+Remove your underwear, twist the red cap, and remove the swab from the tube.
+Locate the red mark halfway down the swab, part the skin folds at the opening of your vagina and insert the swab into your vagina up to the red mark.
 Gently rotate the swab for 20-30 seconds.
-Remove the swab from your vagina, put it back into the tube and return it to your nurse or doctor.
+Remove the swab from your vagina, put it back into the tube, and return it to your nurse or doctor.

-Yes, the self-collected test has been shown to be just as accurate as the test collected by a nurse or doctor using a speculum.
-The main difference is that when a nurse or doctor collects the sample, they are able to examine your vulva, vagina, and cervix.
-There are some conditions such as polyps, inflammation, or skin conditions that can only be diagnosed when seen on examination.
+Yes, the self-collected test is just as accurate as the test collected by a nurse or doctor using a speculum.
+The main difference is that when a nurse or doctor collects the sample, they can collect cells.
+They are also able to examine your vulva, vagina, and cervix.
+Some conditions, such as polyps, inflammation, or skin conditions, can only be diagnosed when seen on examination.

-This is an important question.
-If HPV is detected it depends on what type it is as to what happens next.
+If HPV is detected, it depends on what type it is as to what happens next.

 • If type 16 or 18 are detected, you will be referred to a gynecologist for further investigation.

-• If one of the other HPV types is detected, you will need to return to your nurse or doctor to have a speculum examination so that a sample of cells can be collected from the cervix.
-This is important as it will guide what happens next and if you need to see a gynaecologist or just return for a repeat test in 12 months.
+• If one of the other HPV types is detected, you will need to return to your nurse or doctor to have a speculum examination so they can collect a sample of cells from the cervix.
+Collecting cells is essential as it will guide what happens next and if you need to see a gynaecologist or just return for a repeat test in 12 months.

-There are several ‘self-testing’ home-based kits being advertised in Australia which are not part of the National Cervical Screening Program.
+Several ‘self-testing’ home-based kits are being advertised in Australia that are not part of the National Cervical Screening Program.
 These are not approved and should not be used.

 Cervical Screening Test results include low-risk, intermediate-risk, and higher-risk.

-• Low Risk: If no HPV is detected, you are at low risk of developing any abnormality and do not need another test for five years.
+• Low Risk: This means that no HPV was detected, you are at low risk of developing any abnormality, and you do not need another test for five years.
 If you have any symptoms (such as bleeding after sex or between periods) before your next test is due, you should always see a doctor.

 Yes, it is safe because: